minecraft-linux/minecraft-linux.github.io/source_build/launcher.rst

 You can now optionally install the launcher system-wise.
 If you don't, you'll need to specify the path to the metalauncher later (and the resulting binary will only work on your system).

 - **Generic instructions** - Run `sudo make install`.
 Note that this doesn't make use of your system package manager, and therefore if possible, it's generally not recommended if there are better alternatives available for your system.
-- **Ubuntu** - You can create a .deb file and install it using the following commands:
+- **Ubuntu** (Outdated as of 2021-07-27) - You can create a .deb file and install it using the following commands:

   .. code:: bash